 Registered nurses who want to become a medicolegal death investigator can complete an online master’s of science in nursing (MSN) with an emphasis in forensics at Duquesne University School of Nursing.
 Since students in this program already have a strong medical background, they will be able to dive right into specialized coursework such as pathophysiology, criminal law, pharmacology, and the legal system.

 This program can be completed in as little as two and a half years.
-Since this program is offered online, students do not need to relocate to complete their studies.
-There is a required on-campus three-day residency where students will gain hands-on skills and have the opportunity to network with other students and faculty.
+Since it is offered online, students do not need to relocate to complete their studies.
+There is a required three-day on-campus residency, during which students will gain hands-on skills and have the opportunity to network with other students and faculty.
 Admission requirements include one year of work experience as a registered nurse, a bachelor’s degree, and an undergraduate-level course in statistics.

 Students will take classes in forensic anthropology, trauma analysis, communication skills in a forensic context, artifacts of decomposition, and more.
 With nine credits of required elective, students can tailor their education to their interests.
 There are both thesis and non-thesis options for completing this program.
 Admission requirements include a bachelor’s degree and a 3.0 upper-division coursework GPA.